Kiyoshika/auto-systemd/README.md

-# Auto Systemd (asyd)
+# Auto Systemd (asyd) - Pronounced 'acid'
-This project is to simplify the process of "deploying" code to a **linux** server that you own.
+This project is to simplify the process of "deploying" code to a **linux** server that you have access to.

 Typically systemd services/timers are used to either run servers or schedule jobs, but setting them up and deploying changes can be a bit tedious.
 That's where this tool comes to bridge the gap.